Academic Skills Program

 Laurin Parker teaches in the Academic Skills Program.
 He has coached JV lacrosse and currently works with the Farm and Forest Program.
 Laurin spent five years in public education in Northern and Western Maine as a high school english teacher and in work within alternative education.
 Laurin grew up in Patten, ME.
 He plays saxophone, hikes, and is a passionate advocate of the outdoors.
 He rows a drift boat, guiding fly fishing clients on the Androscoggin River each summer.
 Laurin and his wife Erin, live on campus in Vogt House with their two daughters Elsa and Emily.

 Mrs. Riley comes to Gould describing herself as an everyday adventurer and life-long learner.
 A graduate of the Ethel Walker School, the University of Colorado, Connecticut Culinary School and school of personal interest and pursuit, she enjoys finding herself in new places, exchanging information with others, supporting the greater good, and watching people learn about themselves as learners.
 Mrs. Riley entered her first teaching classroom on the ski slope at the age of 14 and continues to coach the Learn to Ski program at Gould.
 Stepping into her second classroom, she mixed concept, procedure, and good taste with eager culinary students over a hot griddle.
 Finding a true classroom with walls and spirit lured Mrs. Riley and for the last many, many years, that’s where she’s been.
 She currently works in the Academic Skills Department, supporting learning strategies and self-guiding concepts with young adults.
-Additionally, she is coaching JV Boys Tennis.
+Additionally, she coaches JV Boys’ Tennis.
 Mrs. Riley avidly rides her bike, skis uphill and down, cooks with passion, and enjoys traveling with Mr. Riley, who also works at Gould.
-Mrs. Riley is mom to Carly ‘13 and Tate ‘15, who together moved to Maine to join the Gould community.
+She is mom to Carly ‘13 and Tate ‘15.